Introduction

 Conclusions

-From the facts we have provided, it is clear that this ignorant and fatuous missionary (L) certainly does not know what he is arguing about.
-It is clear that in Islam, divorce comes in three stages : once, twice and then three times.
+From the facts we have provided, it is clear that this ignorant and fatuous missionary certainly does not know what he is arguing about.
+It is clear that in Islam, divorce comes in three stages: once, twice and then three times.
 Reconciliation between the same husband and wife is possible if the divorce was pronounced only once or twice, but on the third time, the divorce is final and the system prevents a mockery of the divorce laws by further remarriages.
 Hence lies the the essential difference between the Qur’an and the Bible.

-The missionary claims that It may be rare that a divorced couple would like to reconcile and remarry each other, but this does happen.”.
+The missionary claims that “It may be rare that a divorced couple would like to reconcile and remarry each other, but this does happen.”.
 In Islam’s case, however, it is very rare that a couple who were divorced for a third time would actually want to reconcile together.
 However couples who were divorced only once or twice are given ample opportunities for a reconciliation.
-Hence the claim that the Bible allows reconciliation and remarriage after a divorce without requiring or demanding an intervening second marriage and divorce” is thus simply a missionary propaganda with no real legal basis.
+Hence the missionary claim that “the Bible allows reconciliation and remarriage after a divorce without requiring or demanding an intervening second marriage and divorce” is thus simply a missionary propaganda with no real legal basis.

 Furthermore, in Christianity there is no opportunity for a divorce, modern-day Christian practice notwithstanding.
 The Old Testament allows for indiscriminate reasons for divorce, without any further deliberation.
 In the New Testament, one cannot proceed to a divorce unless he accuses his wife of adultery.The modern-day Christian way for divorce and reconciliation is no better, as an infinite series of divorce and reconciliation can be held without any check-and-balance.
 Such strange laws have no place in modern society today.

 It is clear that there is unparalleled justice in Islam when it comes to divorce and reconciliation.
 Islam, despite discouraging the act of divorce, gives an opportunity for a divorce, a reconciliation of the couple and prevents a further abuse of the system after a third divorce by disallowing a remarriage of the same couple.
-Who was the missionary trying to fool when he claims that Islam does not allow reconciliation of a divorced couple ?
-Or that the Bible promotes and protects the sanctity of marriage”, when historical evidence and modern-day practice is to the contrary ?
+Who was the missionary trying to fool when he claims that Islam does not allow reconciliation of a divorced couple?
+Or that the Bible “promotes and protects the sanctity of marriage”, when historical evidence and modern-day practice is to the contrary?

 Published: